ngrx/platform/projects/ngrx.io/content/guide/entity/adapter.md

 - `removeOne`: Remove one entity from the collection
 - `removeMany`: Remove multiple entities from the collection, by id or by predicate
 - `removeAll`: Clear entity collection
-- `updateOne`: Update one entity in the collection
+- `updateOne`: Update one entity in the collection.
+Supports partial updates.
-- `updateMany`: Update multiple entities in the collection
+- `updateMany`: Update multiple entities in the collection.
+Supports partial updates.
-- `upsertOne`: Add or Update one entity in the collection
+- `upsertOne`: Add or Update one entity in the collection.
+Supports partial updates.
-- `upsertMany`: Add or Update multiple entities in the collection
+- `upsertMany`: Add or Update multiple entities in the collection.
+Supports partial updates.
 - `map`: Update multiple entities in the collection by defining a map function, similar to [Array.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)

 Usage: